fuzzyzester/fuzzyzester/README.md

 ⚐ Based in Based in Uppsala, Sweden

-ϟ Currently discovering som challenging yet cool stuff about Data Science
+ϟ Currently discovering some challenging yet cool stuff about Data Science